elcodedocle/marketo-soap-api-php-client/README.md

 ### Motivation

-I was working on a project which, after doubling in functionality from the specifications of the first release, needed a quick tidy up the API calling code but had no way to justify the work of refactoring that code to use calls to an API client module instead, other than:
+I was working on a project which, after doubling in functionality from the specifications of the first release, needed some serious tidying up of the API calling code but had no way to justify the work of rewriting it all to use calls to an API client module instead, other than:

  - It's cleaner.